Many-to-many relations (/docs/orm/prisma-schema/data-model/relations/many-to-many-relations)

 }

-Querying an implicit many-to-many
+Querying implicit many-to-many [#querying-implicit-many-to-many]

-const createPostAndCategory = await prisma.post.create({
+const post = await prisma.post.create({

 data: {

-title: 'How to become a butterfly',
+title: "How to become a butterfly",

 categories: {

-create: [{ name: 'Magic' }, { name: 'Butterflies' }],
+create: [{ name: "Magic" }, { name: "Butterflies" }],

 },